St. Mary's Seminary is the first Roman Catholic seminary in the nation: rich in tradition while focused on priestly preparation for the 21st-century.

 When researching your black Catholic ancestors, the most valuable resource for locating information are the sacramental registers maintained by the parishes of the Archdiocese of Baltimore.
 In these records one will find such information as the names of the individuals who received the sacrament, parent and sponsor information, and dates the sacraments were performed.
 When available, other types of church records, including census, confraternity, and parish directories, can also be helpful in locating family members.
 Examples of different types of church records that can be found in our holdings have been included for you below.

-For those researching ancestors who were enslaved, the challenges can seem daunting, but more resources are being made available to assist you.
-A list of resources helpful to those researching their Maryland roots can be found below.
+For those researching ancestors who were enslaved, the challenges can seem daunting, but each year more resources are being made available.
+A list to assist those researching their Maryland roots can be found below.
 They range from genealogy workshops prepared specifically for those interested in tracing their African American ancestors to historic newspapers and city directories to military records.

 Archdiocese of Baltimore (Maryland counties of Allegany, Anne Arundel, Baltimore, Baltimore City, Carroll, Frederick, Garrett, Harford, Howard, and Washington)